Guide to Down Payment Assistance in All 50 States

 Wyoming Down Payment Assistance

-Two agencies in Wyoming offer 12 down payment programs.
+Agencies in Wyoming offer a number of down payment assistance program.

-One example comes from the Wyoming Community Development Authority which offers Down Payment Assistance (DPA) products to help borrowers achieve homeownership.
-Each DPA loan has three basic features -- a $10,000 maximum loan amount, $1,500 minimum borrower contribution and a minimum credit score of 620.
+One such example comes from the Wyoming Community Development Authority which offers Down Payment Assistance (DPA) products to help borrowers achieve homeownership.
+Each DPA loan has three basic features -- a $15,000 maximum loan amount, $1,500 minimum borrower contribution and a minimum credit score of 620.
 Repayment is due when you move, sell or refinance -- or after 30 years when you've finished paying down your first mortgage.
+There's also a 10-year amortizing loan option available, too.

 The link from every state name takes you to its HUD page, which includes links to programs for housing, homeownership and other topics.